Bachelor Programme in Industrial Design 180 credits

 Collaborative degree projects

 The second half of the sixth and final term is devoted entirely to the examination project.
-You will carry out your exam project in cooperation with a corporate sponsor or other external partner.
-It is important that the project is seen as a collaboration and not a commission.
-You are expected to define a problem area, establish contact with an external partner and write a project brief that includes aims, method description and anticipated deliverables.
+You will carry out this project in cooperation with a corporate sponsor or another external partner.
+The work is treated as a collaboration rather than a commission, allowing you to explore your own design direction while engaging with real‑world needs.
+You are expected to define a clear problem area, establish contact with an external partner and develop a project brief that outlines your aims, methods and anticipated deliverables.

 A design student’s answer to DJ stage fright